All Episodes

 Strzok is involved in it from the very beginning.

-So when in May of 2017 he says, I it just looks like there's no there there, he's been investigating it for 10 or 11 months.
+So when in May of 2017 he says it just looks like there's no there, he's been investigating it for 10 or 11 months.

-So this is not uh just his sort of prospective look saying, eh, maybe there's nothing there.
+So this is not just his sort of prospective look saying, eh, maybe there's nothing there.

 He's actually been deeply involved in it.

-He's he's the one who went to uh to interview uh Michael Flynn at the White House.
+He's the one who went to interview Michael Flynn at the White House.

 He was deeply involved in all of this.

-Well, that's why I'm calling it Deep State Gate, state-sponsored sabotage, because they wanted to sabotage at every level and prevent a they're even willing to use phony Russian paid-for propaganda to get a warrant to to literally go after an opposition party candidate and then a president elect because they want to overturn an election.
+Well, that's why I'm calling it Deep Stategate state-sponsored sabotage, because they wanted to sabotage at every level and prevent A. They're even willing to use phony Russian paid-for propaganda to get a warrant to literally go after an opposition party candidate and then a president-elect because they want to overturn an election.

 They wanted to first impact the election and then overturn the election.

-And in the process, they're using the powerful tools of intelligence that we give the intelligence community, and they're abusing the Pfizer warrants and the Pfizer courts in the process as well.
+And in the process, they're using the powerful tools of intelligence that we give the intelligence community, and they're abusing the FISA warrants and the FISA courts in the process as well.

-Yeah, the b the biggest picture theme of this is exactly that, which is that uh use of the uh misuse, abuse of the intelligence agency, whom you're exactly right, we give these enormous powers to, um, to that meddled into i in our political process.
+Yeah, the biggest picture theme of this is exactly that, which is that use of the misuse, abuse of the intelligence agency, whom you're exactly right, we give these enormous powers to that meddled into our political process.

-Um, there was this wiretap that Michael Flynn was heard on talking to the Russian ambassador, which was, by the way, a perfectly normal thing for an incoming National Security Advisor to do.
+There was this wiretap that Michael Flynn was heard on talking to the Russian ambassador, which was, by the way, a perfectly normal thing for an incoming national security advisor to do.

-Uh, and the Justice Department appears to be concerned about the Logan Act, which is a, as we all know, completely never used statute that appeared to be just a pretense to start an investigation.
+And the Justice Department appears to be concerned about the Logan Act, which is, as we all know, completely never used statute that appeared to be just a pretense to start an investigation.

-But it was the pretense to go over there to the White House, agent Strzok, by the way, go over to the White House and and and interview Michael Flynn, and basically his guilty plea on one count of lying to the FBI comes from that uh that interview.
+But it was the pretense to go over there to the White House, Agent Strong, by the way, go over to the White House and interview Michael Flynn.

-So you look, we you're what you're saying is they have all these very powerful tools.
+So, look, what you're saying is they have all these very powerful tools.

 Either he misremembered or he lied.